 The string after

 llm-gateway_ or storage_ is the secret name as it will be consumed by the LLM Gateway and Storage workspaces.
-The names you choose here must match the secret names referenced from the products configuration at the later products install step.- LLM providers
+The names you choose here must match the secret names referenced from the products configuration at the later products install step.- Elasticsearch Vector store

 With the standard Helm charts, runtime → app routing is wired automatically.
 If you run a custom deployment, verify that the runtime configuration points to the right hosts:FUNCTIONS_HOST must point to prismeai-functions, SEARCHENGINE_HOST to prismeai-searchengine, both reachable from prismeai-runtime.